Welcome to the ArduPilot Development Site

 Why the name?

 The ‘Ardu’ part of the ArduPilot name comes from Arduino.
 The original APM1 and APM2 boards were based around the Arduino development environment and AVR CPUs.
-We long ago outgrew these boards so we recommend users use one of the many more capable boards found on our Autopilot Hardware Options page including the Pixhawk.
+We long ago outgrew these boards so we recommend users use one of the many more capable boards found on our Autopilot Hardware Options page including the Pixhawk series.

 A timeline history of ArduPilot can be found here.